oneapi-src/level-zero-spec/scripts/core/INTRO.md

 - **Must**: the word _must_, or the term _required_ or _shall_, mean that the behavior described is an absolute requirement of the specification.

 ${"##"} Versioning
-There are multiple versions that can be used by the application to determine compatibility:
+There are multiple versions that should be used by the application to determine compatibility:
 1. Header Version - this is the version of the header files included by the application.
     - This is typically used to determine whether the application is using the latest version of the API header files.
     - It is determined from ::${X}_API_HEADER_VERSION.